IgniteUI/indigo-design-docfx/en/patterns/tiles.md

 > [!WARNING]
-> After inserting the Tiles available as a Pattern, you should trigger `Detach from Symbol` to break it down to the Components that are used to create the layout in order to be able to generate it as Angular code.
-The individual Tiles Elements together with the background and data binding layers must stay intact and not be detached!
+> After inserting the Tiles Pattern, you should trigger `Detach from Symbol` to break it down to the Components that are used to create the layout in order to be able to generate it as Angular code.
+The individual Avatars, Buttons, and other components together with the background layers must stay intact and not be detached!

 <img class="responsive-img" src="../images/tiles_detach.png" srcset="../images/tiles_detach@2x.png 2x" />